abc-rp/dob/docs/ontology.md

 As our current files are hosted on GitHub, tracking the provenance of these files involves tracking Git commits.
 This takes the form of the Git commits section of the [MLFlow2PROV](#mlflow2prov) model.
 This section will also be for internal use and unlikely to be released publicly.
 The relevant classes and properties suggested here are not included in the current documentation.

 Inferences derived from ML Pipelines may be described using the [MLFlow2PROV](#mlflow2prov) or [DLProv](#dlprov) models.

-## DOB Classes

-The following classes are documented in more detail [here](../voc/index.ttl).

-#### dob:Result
-The Result is an OWL union of the Entity and Activity.
-This class is limited to distinct data points and does not represent collections or aggregations of data.

-#### dob:SoftwarePipeline
-A software-based workflow or pipeline that can be used by an Activity, specializing prov:Plan.

-#### dob:CodeRepository
-A repository (e.g., Git) containing source code for a software pipeline.

-#### dob:CodeRevision
-A specific tagged release of code in from a repository.

-## DOB Properties

-The following properties are documented in more detail [here](../voc/index.ttl).

-#### dob:hasUPRN
-The Unique Property Reference Number [[UPRN](#uprn)] of the zone.

-#### dob:tagURI
-This is a full external link to a release of source code.

-#### dob:hasCodeRevision
-Links the release back to the code repository.

-#### dob:usedCodeRevision
-Indicates the version of a code repository used by a software pipeline.

-## BNG Properties

-The following wrapper vocabulary is documented in more detail [here](../voc/epsg-27700/index.ttl).

-#### bng:easting

-#### bng:northing

-## Predefined Instances

-A discussed in the [Results](#results) section, a list of predefined instances will be released.
-This will include a list of instances of `ssn:Property`.

-An incomplete list is available under the [DOP](../voc/prop/index.ttl) vocabulary.

 ## Reused Ontologies